-So in the example below, I am in the ‘Orders’ section and now I open the sidebar and again tap ‘Orders’ and repeat this task thrice.
+So in the example below, I am in the ‘Orders’ section, and now I open the sidebar and again tap ‘Orders’ and repeat this task thrice.
 Ideally, when I press ‘Back’ now, I should go to the true ‘previous’ section (from where I started).
-But no…in a totally browser-based ‘web-paged’ behaviour I am stupidly stuck at the ‘Orders’ section only!
-Maybe, the app fails at understanding the context (As shown below, the app forgets that I am already in the ‘Orders’ section and loads a new instance of that page again!) – Come on Amazon…you need to be taught this childish stuff?
+But no…in a totally browser-based ‘web-paged’ behavior, I am stupidly stuck at the ‘Orders’ section only!
+Maybe, the app fails at understanding the context (As shown below, the app forgets that I am already in the ‘Orders’ section and loads a new instance of that page again!) – Come on, Amazon…you need to be taught this childish stuff?

 The storage.
 What for?

 Okay, I agree its 2020, almost all smartphone users have at least 32/64 GB of storage in them but still, I am failing to understand for what reason it is occupying 152 MB of space on my phone?
 (112 MB on iOS)